 Eco-anxiety and ecological issues

-£40 per one hour face to face session Gweek
+£40 one hour session Gweek

-£45 per one hour face to face session Truro
+£45 one hour session Truro

 If there is something that I have not mentioned that you would like to discuss, please feel free to contact me and we can discuss if I can help you, or refer you to a suitable colleague.